nadrojisk/PythonIDS/project2.md

 ### 2. Host Based Intrusion Detection System

 A host based IDS is an intrusion detection system that is run on the computers on the network.
-The opposite of a host based IDS is a network based IDS where the IDS is instead run on the network switches / routers.
+The opposite of a host based IDS is a *network based IDS* where the IDS is instead run on the network switches / routers.
-The downside for a host based IDS is, for a switched network, an IDS will only be able to see traffic destined to or from the host it is running on.
+The downside for a host based IDS is while running on a switched network an IDS will only be able to see traffic destined to or from the host it is running on.
-Since it a switched network the switch will only forward packets to the intended ports.
+This is due to the fact that on switched networks the switch will only forward packets to the intended ports.
-If it was a hub network, or the switch was configured to have a trunk then a host based IDS would be able to see all the traffic on the network.
+If it was a hub network, a Wi-Fi network, or the switch was configured to have a trunk port then a host based IDS would be able to see all the traffic on the network.

 ### 3. Behavior IDS